Loonride/particle_filter_localization_project/README.md

 ### update estimated robot pose

+The estimated robot pose will attempt to keep track of the orientatioon and position of the robot.
+To do this we must keep track of the pose of all of the potential particles, which would involve updating their poses based on the movement instructions given, while also considering noise.
+This allows us to track the pose of the each of the particles, until eventually the location of the robot is found, at which point the estimated poses of the particles connected with this location can be used to know the pose of the robot.

 ### incorporate noise

 We will incorporate noise in the distance traveled and angle change of each particle using Gaussian noise.
 We will ensure that this noise only has a small impact on the resulting value, as even small changes should help converge towards a better answer.

 ### timeline

+When considering the timeline, we plan on breaking up the previous sections into approximately 3 separate general systems which we hope to complete by a certain date.
+The first of these will solely consist of the intialize_particle_cloud step, which we hope to complete by Thursday the 15th.
+Next will be the update_particles_with_motion_model and update_particle_weights_with_measurement_model, the two update steps, which we hope to complete by Friday the 16th.
+After that will be normalize_particles and resample_particles, with the goal being to complete this by Sunday the 18th.
+Lastly is the update_estimated_robot_pose, which would also be completed on the 18th.